Real Estate Diversity Initiative (REDI)

 - Beginner: Some knowledge of real estate, but eager to learn more.
 Must demonstrate knowledge of real estate concepts/ideas and how they will apply the knowledge gained through their personal statement and reference letters.

 The REDI program is competitive.
-It is typical for applicants to apply multiple times before being accepted.
+It is not unusual for applicants to apply multiple times before being accepted to an upcoming cohort.
 Not everyone who is qualified is accepted.
-Class sizes range from 20-30 people and the final number is based on having 3 balanced “development teams” within the class.
+Cohort sizes range from 25-35 people and the final count is based on having at least three(3) balanced “development teams” within the cohort.

 Participant Benefits

-- Free one-year membership to ULI Memphis, with access to more than 200 members working in different areas of the real estate industry.
+- Complimentary one-year membership to ULI, with access to more than 45,000 members worldwide, representing the entire spectrum of the land use and development.